Time-Varying Parameters as Ridge Regressions: Simulations

-Overall, results for 2SRR and the BVAR are very similar and their relative performance depends on the specific setup.
+{\sc \textbf{2SRR vs. BVAR}.} Overall, results for 2SRR and the BVAR are very similar and their relative performance depends on the specific setup.
 These two models are interesting to compare because they share the same prior for TVPs (no additional shrinkage) but address evolving residuals volatility differently.
 Namely, the BVAR models SV directly within the MCMC procedure whereas 2SRR is a two-step GLS-like approach using a GARCH(1,1) model of the first step's residuals.
 Figure \ref{bxp_simuls} summarizes results of the 2SRR/BVAR comparison by reporting boxplots showcasing the distribution of relative MAEs (2SRR/BVAR) for different subsets.
 Overall, 2SRR does marginally better in almost all cases.
 A lower noise level seems to help its cause.
 It is plausible that cross-validating $\lambda$ as implemented by 2SRR plays a role (BVAR uses default values).\footnote{Replacing the absolute distance by the squared distance in \eqref{MAE} produces similar looking boxplots as in Figure \ref{bxp_simuls}, with wider dispersion but a near-identical ranking of methods by simulations and noise processes.}

+I now dive in specific DGPs.
 In Table \ref{s1_table}, where the DGP is the rather friendly cosine-based TVPs, it is observed that the BVAR will usually outperform 2SRR by a thin margin when the level of noise is high.
 The reverse is observed for low noise environment and results are mixed for the medium one.
 Results for the SV cases will the subject of its own discussion later.
-For $K=6$, GLRR will marginally improve on 2SRR for most setups, especially those where 2SRR is already better than BVAR.
-In higher dimensions ($K=20$ or $K=100$), GLRR constantly improves on 2SRR (albeit minimally) whereas GRRRR can provide important gains (see the $\sfrac{K^*}{K}=1$ block for instance) but is more vulnerable in the high noise environment.
+In Table \ref{s2_table}, where the DGP is a structural break -- at odds with the prior of slow change -- 2SRR is clearly performing better than the BVAR, providing a smaller average MAE in 12 out of 15 cases for $K=6$.
+In Table \ref{s3_table}, where the DGP is a mix of trending coefficients and cosine ones, Table \ref{s3_table} reports very similar results to that of Simulation 1.
+2SRR is better than BVAR except in the high noise setups, where the latter has a minor advantage.
+Lastly, for the simulation in Table \ref{s4_table}, a sophisticated mixture of TVP-friendly and -unfriendly parameters paths, BVAR does a better job than 2SRR for 8 out of 15 cases.
+The gains are, as before, quantitatively small.
+When 2SRR does better, gains are also negligible, suggesting that BVAR and 2SRR provide very similar results in this environment.